grafana/shared-workflows/actions/bundle-plugin/packages/bundle-plugin-command/README.md

 Zip Grafana plugins for distribution.

 **`@grafana/zip-bundle-plugin`** works on macOS, Windows and Linux.<br />
-If something doesn’t work, please [file an issue](https://github.com/grafana/plugin-tools/issues/new).<br />
+If something doesn’t work, please [file an issue](https://github.com/grafana/shared-workflows/issues/new).<br />
-If you have questions or need help, please ask in [GitHub Discussions](https://github.com/grafana/plugin-tools/discussions).
+If you have questions or need help, please ask in [GitHub Discussions](https://github.com/grafana/shared-workflows/discussions).

 ## Packaging a plugin

 Packaging a plugin in a zip file is the recommended way of distributing Grafana plugins.

-Before packaging the plugin, you should build and sign it with your normal build tool and @grafana/sign-plugin, respectively.
+Ensure the following environment variables are set before running the script:

+- `GRAFANA_ACCESS_POLICY_TOKEN`: Used to sign plugins.
+[Generate a token](https://grafana.com/developers/plugin-tools/publish-a-plugin/sign-a-plugin#generate-an-access-policy-token).

+- `GRAFANA_API_KEY`: Deprecated.
+Consider using `GRAFANA_ACCESS_POLICY_TOKEN` instead.

+If neither is set, use the `--noSign` flag to skip plugin signing.
+This will result in an unsigned bundle that cannot be validated or uploaded for official use, but may be good for testing.

 If your plugin puts build output in /dist, you can just do: